EnochMwanzo/membership-group-customer-journey/README.md

 <img src="" alt="welcome email example 1" style="display: inline-block; width: 40%;">
 <img src="" alt="welcome email example 2" style="display: inline-block; width: 40%;">
 </div>
 The code has similar functions for every conversion event and some other situations I thought of where the group may need to email a customer.
 The database also has data on the groups and sessions that customers sign up for.
 I will eventually write about them all here.
-For example I included a sequence where a customer can become a leader for group sessions:
+For example I included a sequence where a loyal paying member can become a leader for group sessions.

 ```py
 number_of_sessions = convert_to_dict(cur.execute(
     "SELECT COUNT (*) AS number_of_sessions FROM bookings WHERE customer_id = ?
 AND attended = 'TRUE'", [customer_id]